DMU Regulations

 - Resit: Where a student may attempt the failed module(s) again, at the next available opportunity, during the prescribed supplementary period (week 1 of the following semester), without attending lectures and seminars again.
 Students are permitted 1 resit attempt within the academic year provided that the overall module mark, at the first attempt, is no less than 40 (DMU scale).
 Resit marks are capped at the pass mark (DMU 60% GPA 1.0 SU 40%) and apply to levels 3-6 on the programme.
 Resit attempts will be recorded as ‘re-sit’ on the DMU transcript with the capped mark.
 There is no additional charge to resit a module.
 Resit assessment elements shall be weighted 100% of the overall module mark irrespective of the initial assessment weightings.
 The option to resit a module applies to Compulsory General, Compulsory Major and Required Option modules.
 Failure in General Optional modules can only be redeemed via retake of the module.
 The schedule for re-sit exams shall be arranged by the DMU Academic Affairs Office, and the examinations will normally be held 3 days before the start or in the first week of the next academic term.

 - Take: The registration of an attempt to ‘take’ a module.
-First take, second take
+First take, second take.

 - The programme: Double Degree LLB Law (DMU) and LLB Maritime Law (SU) – collaboration between SU and DMU.